azriel91/peace/doc/src/ideas.md

     Maybe this is already taken care of -- `state_diff` is already passed in both `State`s, so implementors had to manage it already.

-16. Rename `StatesSaved`, because we may need to distinguish between `StatesCurrentSaved`, `StatesGoalSaved`.
+16. Rename `StatesCurrentStored`, because we may need to distinguish between `StatesCurrentSaved`, `StatesGoalSaved`.